Signedue/signedue.github.io/crime-rates.md

 In contrast, the municipalities with **low average crime rates** (in green) generally show **more consistent levels** of crime. **Christiansø** stands out with no recorded incidents during the entire period, while others like **Odder** and **Hørsholm** maintain relatively steady trends.

 This contrast may reflect underlying differences in population size, social conditions, or law enforcement consistency.

+## Types of Crime – Top vs Bottom 5 Municipalities

+While earlier sections focused on overall crime rates, it's also important to understand *what kinds* of crimes are being committed.
+In this section, we break down total offences from 2007 to 2024 by major crime categories.

+We focus on the five municipalities with the **highest** and **lowest** average crime rates and examine how their crime profiles differ.
+The goal is not to explain why these differences exist, but to provide a clearer picture of the nature of crime in different areas.

+<iframe src="/crime_offence_top.html" width="100%" height="600" frameborder="0"></iframe>

+In the Top 5 municipalities, crimes of violence are the most prominent category across the board — particularly in Lolland and Guldborgsund.
+Odense and Brøndby also show high levels of property crimes and violations of special acts.
+Lolland stands out with notably high values in almost every category.

+<iframe src="/crime_offence_bottom.html" width="100%" height="600" frameborder="0"></iframe>

+By contrast, in the Bottom 5 municipalities, crime levels are much lower across all categories.
+The most common offences here are sexual offences and traffic law violations, with only small variation between municipalities.
+Christiansø, being a very small municipality, shows extremely low or even zero incidents in most categories.

+The contrast highlights not only differences in crime volume, but also variation in the types of crimes that are most prevalent in each area.